top of page

 Credentials

-Sharon is an approved marriage and family therapy supervisor candidate through the American Association for Marriage and Family Therapy (AAMFT) and a mentor through the Community-Academic Consortium for Research on Alternative Sexualities (CARAS) as well as the Informer Coaching Mentorship Program.
-She has been interviewed for the Chicago Tribune, for the book Laziness Does Not Exist by Dr. Devon Price, and for the website Repeller when it was live.
+Sharon has been interviewed for The New York Timesfor The Chicago Tribune and for the book Laziness Does Not Exist by Dr. Devon Price.
 She presented at the True Colors national conference for LGBT youth in 2015 and 2016, served as a Topic Expert for GoodTherapy.org on issues of gender and sexual identity from 2015-2020, and has facilitated numerous writing and inclusion/equity education workshops.
 In addition to GoodTherapy, she has published content featured by Digital Romance and the Red City Review.
-Sharon is certified in PREPARE/ENRICH, an assessment and counseling program for couples considering marriage, coparenting, or cohabitation.

 bottom of page